barryclark/jekyll-now/_posts/2018-02-09-cryptocurrency-lightning-network.md

 ### 2. My name in litecoin and Bitcoin

 The lack of readability in cryptocurrency addresses has annoyed me since day one.
 Cryptocurrency addresses are just a random string of letters and numbers.
-This is why I jumped on the [opportunity to own scottshapiro.eth](http://www.scottshapiro.com/ens-cyptocurrency-domain-name-scottshapiro-eth/).
+This is why I jumped on the [opportunity to own scottshapiro.eth]({{ site.baseurl }}{% post_url 2017-07-08-ens-cyptocurrency-domain-name-scottshapiro-eth %})

 For Bitcoin and Litecoin, an open source program called [Vanitygen](https://en.bitcoin.it/wiki/Vanitygen) lets you generate slightly more readable addresses.
 Like a personalized license plate, but without going to the DMV.
 The problem is that Vanitygen program uses a ton of computing power.
 It has to guess each time until it gets it right.
 Brute force.
 There are trillions of permutations. tried running it on my Raspberry Pi server at home, but it would have taken almost a week to generate the Bitcoin address I wanted.
 However, I was able to generate a Litecoin address easily (I love this coin for being so efficient) [LScottJCSQXkTJ4KRwZZkbC1HCSvN21e4H](https://ltc-bitcore3.trezor.io/address/LScottJCSQXkTJ4KRwZZkbC1HCSvN21e4H).